 What is a student credit card?

-Should college students get a credit card?
+Do students need a credit card?

 Credit cards are for convenience - they shouldn't be a necessity.
 No matter whether you have a credit card or not, you should never spend what you can't afford.
 With common sense budgeting, you can always get by on your trusty debit card, as this only allows you to spend money you have.